andrhlu1/cse15l-lab-reports-fa23/LabReport.md

 Command: [user@sahara ~]$ cd lecture1/messages/en-us.txt

 Explanation: The user is trying to navigate to a file as if it were a directory.
+(Home Directory)

 Output: bash: cd: lecture1/messages/en-us.txt: Not a directory